-Reference will be taken up on short listed applicants prior to interview for all teaching vacancies and where possible for sport and support roles. .
-No questions will be asked about health or medical fitness prior to any offer of employment being made.
+Reference will be taken up on short listed applicants prior to interview for all teaching vacancies.
+Please note that no questions will be asked about health or medical fitness prior to any offer of employment being made.

 All offers of employment will be subject to the receipt of a minimum of two reference which are considered satisfactory by the school.
-One of the references must be from the applicants' current or most recent employer, and have been completed by a senior person with appropriate authority (where the referee is a school or college, the reference should be confirmed by the Headteacher/Principal as accurate in respect of disciplinary investigations).

-If the current / most recent employment does / did not involve work with children, then the second reference should be from the employer with whom the applicant most recently worked with children (where applicable).
+One of the reference must be from the applicants' current or most recent employer.
+If the current / most recent employment does / did not involve work with children, then the second reference should be from the employer with whom the applicant most recently work with children.
 Neither referee should be a relative or someone known to the applicant solely as a friend.

 All referees will be asked whether they believe the applicant is suitable for the job to which they have applied and whether they have any reason to believe that the applicant is unsuitable to work with children.
-For employment references the reason for the candidate leaving their position will also be requested.
-Referees will be asked to provide facts (not opinions) of any substantiated safeguarding allegations but should not include information about allegations which are unsubstantiated, unfounded, false, or malicious.
 Referees will also be asked to confirm that the applicant has not been radicalised so that they do not support terrorism or any form of extremism.

-The school will only accept references obtained directly from the referee and it will not rely on the reference or testimonials provided by the applicant or on open references or testimonials e.g. to whom it may concern.
-The school will ensure that electronic references originate from a legitimate source and will contact referees to clarify content where information is vague or insufficient.
+The school will only accept references obtained directly from the referee and it will not rely on the reference or testimonials provided by the applicant or on open references or testimonials.